jorgenfar/netlight-node-workshop/README.md

 We now have a small little bot that runs on our computer.
 To make it a bit more practical we would like to run it in the cloud instead.

 ## 3. Creating an npm package
-Let's say that we see a need to reuse our compliments in some outer place.
-We will take refactor our project and create a separate module that we will publish as a package to npm.
+Let's say that we see a need to reuse our compliments in some other place.
+We take refactor our project and create a separate 'compliments'-module that we will publish as a package to npm.

-### A. Create a new git repository
+### A. Create a new project

 Create a new Github project by repeating steps 1A and 1B.
 Call your new Github project 'Compliments', (unless you have your own idea for a cool package, in which case feel free).

 Create a new npm project by repeating step 1C.
-Name your package `@<YOUR_USER_NAME>/compliments`.
+Name your package `@<YOUR USER NAME>/compliments`.

 ### B. Create a static compliments file